 SEAFCA exempts electricity supply from the new higher solar requirements if the supply is covered by a BGS contract that was executed prior to enactment of the law.
 The solar obligation for this exempt electricity is determined under the rules in place when the BGS contract was executed.
 Thus, exempt electricity carries a lower solar obligation than non-exempt electricity.
 However, SEAFCA requires that the Statewide solar target for each year must still be met.
 Therefore, during energy years 2011 through 2012, when some electricity supply will be exempt, the incremental solar obligation that is not met because of the exemption must be distributed among the nonexempt electricity supplied in each energy year until the prior BGS contracts expire.
-This special adoption includes provisions for calculating each supplier/provider's solar obligation for the years during which some electricity supply is exempt, and separate provisions calculating each supplier/provider's solar obligation for subsequent years, in which the solar obligation for all electricity supply will be calculated in the same manner, without exemptions, absent a triggering event under N.J.S.A.
+This special adoption for the years during which some electricity supply is exempt, and separate provisions calculating each supplier/provider's solar obligation for subsequent years, in which the solar obligation for all electricity supply will be calculated in the same manner, without exemptions, absent a triggering event under N.J.S.A.
 48:3-87d(3).